 - Stiffness in the neck.

 The neck muscles are constantly under tension to hold the head up.
 The head itself is actually pretty heavy, weighing in on average at about 10lb (4.5kg).
 The muscles in your neck must work to hold this heavy sphere on top of a relatively thin post (the neck!).
 Therefore they are often prone to pain through gradual tightening of the muscles which can also result in tearing from sudden sharp movements.

-Of course there are things which can contribute to make the problem worse.
-The main issue is poor posture, usually where the head position is not held directly over the neck and instead is positioned in a forwards position.
+Of course, there are things which can contribute to making the problem worse.
+The main issue is poor posture, usually where the head position is not held directly over the neck and instead is positioned in a forward position.
 This places additional strain on the muscles.

 What can the athlete do about cervicalgia?